getlantern/gost/README.md

 ##### Set the gost repo directory as your GOPATH

-gost init creates a setenv.bash that sets your GOPATH and PATH.
+gost init creates a setenv.bash that sets your GOPATH and PATH to point at your gost repo.

 ```
 source ./setenv.bash